 Frugal No-Candy Easter Basket Ideas.
 Hmm…by the title I am not saying “Frugal No-Fun Easter Baskets,” either.
 And I’m not saying there isn’t a place for candy.
 I just know that my kids will be surrounded by sweets, treats, and desserts from family, friends, and church.
 Anyone else in the same boat?
 In fact we have an old Easter basket bucket that we dump candy in from all of the holidays, and my kids still have candy in it from Christmas…2013.
 Oops!
 But they are just candy canes.
-Oh, they work their way through the basket, but there is no shortage of things to celebrate, and people often use candy as a go-to celebration tool.
+Oh, they work their way through the basket, but there is no shortage of things to celebrate, and people often use candy as a go-to celebration tool but there is more than that, some people even use food gift hampers melbourne which gives a better alternative.

 So I am providing some alternatives here for no-candy Easter baskets.
 Plus they are frugal.
 This is what I just got my three kids for Easter.
 And I only spent $13.97 for all three containers AND treats total.
 Did I say that it was for all three kids?